amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 Make sure to **Save** Changes after you finish modifying Advanced Options.

-**Uninstalling Instagram Feed WD Plugin**
+**Uninstalling Instagram Feed Plugin**

-In case you wish to completely remove Instagram Feed WD plugin, you can **Uninstall** it using **Instagram Feed WD > Uninstall** menu item.
+In case you wish to completely remove Instagram Feed plugin, you can **Uninstall** it using **Instagram Feed > Uninstall** menu item.
 However, it is important to note, that uninstalling the plugin will delete all feeds, reset all options to their defaults, and remove other data on the plugin.

 Please make sure you don't have any important information before you proceed.

 == Screenshots ==

-1. WordPress WD Instagram Feed - Thumbnail layout
+1. WordPress 10Web Instagram Feed - Thumbnail layout
-2. WordPress WD Instagram Feed - Image browser layout
+2. WordPress 10Web Instagram Feed - Image browser layout
-3. WordPress WD Instagram Feed - Lightbox
+3. WordPress 10Web Instagram Feed - Lightbox
-4. WordPress WD Instagram Feed - Edit Instagram Feed
+4. WordPress 10Web Instagram Feed - Edit Instagram Feed
-5. WordPress WD Instagram Feed - Theme Settings
+5. WordPress 10Web Instagram Feed - Theme Settings

+== Privacy Policy ==
+10Web Instagram Feed plugin uses Instagram API on website front end.
+You have to authorize the plugin via sign in to get data from Instagram on your behalf.
+The plugin does not send any user’s data to Instagram.
+All the data received from Instagram via API is cached in WordPress database for some short customizable period to provide front end optimization.
+You can delete or update cached data.
+Instagram saves some cookies in browsers of website visitors via API data.
+These cookies are mostly used for security purposes.
+They are regulated under terms of Instagram’s privacy policy https://instagram.com/legal/privacy.
+The plugin asks for your consent to collect site administrator’s email address and site URL to offer customer support, deals and discounts on premium products and more.

 == Changelog ==

+= 1.3.9 =
+Fixed: Lib conflict with photo-gallery

+= 1.3.8 =
+Changed: Links to docs
+Fixed: Compatibility with Elementor
+Added: wdi_display_shortcode_button filter

+= 1.3.7 =
+New: Option to disable loading of Font-Awesome by the plugin
+Fixed: PHP notice in feed preview
+Fixed: Issue with admin styles for notices

+= 1.3.6 =
+Changed: Instagram Feed by 10Web
+Fixed: Minor bugs when saving feed and opening lightbox

+= 1.3.5 =
+Changed: Deactivation popup

+= 1.3.4 =
+New: Display website link in header along with bio

 = 1.3.3 =
 New: Cache debugging tools
 New: WD library updated
 New: GDPR compliance help

 = 1.3.2 =
 New: Signing up with multiple accounts
 Fixed: Settings page layout when language is not English

 = 1.3.1 =
 Fixed: Security issues.
 Reported by Karan Saini https://www.karansaini.com/

 = 1.3.0 =
 New: Caching of Instagram data.
 API rate limits do not constrain feed loading anymore.
 New: Compatibility with Gutenberg editor.
 Improved: It is possible now to manually edit access token.
 Changed: Plugin will output a warning when an incompatible version of Font-Awesome is loaded (SVG generated by JS)
 Fixed: Error when PHP filter extension is not enabled.
 Fixed: PHP warning in feed editor page appearing sometimes.

 = 1.2.19 =
 Fixed: Loading more images

 = 1.2.18 =
 Important: Instagram shut down its API partially without any warning.
 See [changelog](https://www.instagram.com/developer/endpoints/media/).
 It is not allowed anymore to display photos from other Instagram accounts which are not your own.